Lui Shou-Kwan: Art and academic career

 He became an honorary adviser to the Hong Kong Museum of Art in 1962.
 In 1964, his paintings appeared in the Hong Kong Museum of Art.

-He taught ink painting at the University of Hong Kong's Department of Architecture, and also taught at the Chinese University's Department of Extra-Mural Studies in 1966.
+He taught ink painting at the University of Hong Kong's Department of Architecture, and also taught at the Chinese University of Hong Kong's Department of Extra-Mural Studies in 1966.
 In 1968, he worked with his students to form the Tao Art Association.
 Lui taught prominent artists like Wucius Wong and Gu Mei.

 Lui was one of those attempting to bring Western modernism into Chinese art, making note of how artists like Franz Kline and Robert Motherwell were inspired by Asian calligraphy.
 Despite his admiration of modernism, he was also inspired by the traditional style of Huang Banruo (Wong Po-Yeh).

 In 1971, Lui was awarded an MBE for his contributions to the arts.
 He is most known for his "Zen" series of abstract paintings, created from the 1960s until his death.
 The paintings make use of philosophical and spiritual symbolism, showing Taoist and Buddhist motifs like the lotus and flames.